A topic from the subject of Experimentation in Chemistry.

 Step 1: Esterification of Salicylic Acid

-1. Add 5 g of salicylic acid to a test tube.
+1. Add 5 g of salicylic acid to a 125 mL Erlenmeyer flask.

-2. Add 8 mL of acetic anhydride and 1 mL of concentrated sulfuric acid.
+2. Add 8 mL of acetic anhydride and 1 mL of concentrated sulfuric acid (carefully, as heat is generated).
+Stir the mixture gently.

 Step 2: Isolation of Acetylsalicylic Acid (Aspirin)

-1. Cool the reaction mixture and carefully add it to 100 mL of ice-cold distilled water.
+1. Carefully add the cooled reaction mixture to 100 mL of ice-cold distilled water in a beaker.
+This will precipitate the aspirin.

-5. Wash the organic layer once with 50 mL of distilled water.
+6. (If using a separatory funnel) Wash the ether layer once with 50 mL of distilled water.

-1. Dissolve the aspirin in a minimum amount of hot ethanol.
+1. Dissolve the crude aspirin in a minimum amount of hot ethanol.

-2. Cool the solution slowly and allow the crystals to grow.
+2. Cool the solution slowly to allow the aspirin to recrystallize.
+This will improve purity.

 Significance:

 This experiment provides a practical understanding of multi-step synthesis in organic chemistry.
-Students learn about the importance of functional group transformations, reaction mechanisms, and selective extractions.
+Students learn about the importance of functional group transformations (esterification), reaction mechanisms, and selective extractions.
 The experiment also showcases the practical application of aspirin as a pain reliever and its synthesis in the pharmaceutical industry.
+Proper safety precautions, including the use of appropriate personal protective equipment (PPE) such as gloves and eye protection, are crucial throughout the experiment.

 Share on: